Homemade Bread Secrets

 - To have a loaf of fresh bread warm and ready for breakfast.
-Make your dough the night before and, set it in a bread raising bowl covered with a damp cloth.
+Make your dough the night before and, set it in a bread rising bowl covered with a damp cloth.
 In the morning pull the dough out and roll it into loaves, place the loaves in greased bread pans and let sit at room temperature for 30 minutes.
 Then bake as your recipe instructs.

 - For richer flavor and better texture allow your bread to rise slowly away from direct heat.
-Bread that takes up to 6 hours to raise will have a better texture than bread that rises quickly.
+Bread that takes up to 6 hours to raise will have a better texture than bread that rises too quickly.

 - If your dough seems dry at the end of its last rise, knead it on an oiled surface rather than a floured one.

 - For bread that is golden on all sides as well on top, turn the baking loaf onto a baking sheet for the last 10 minutes of cooking time.